 In clinical trials, 4% of patients reported pancreatitis with Erwinaze therapy.
 Discontinue Erwinaze for severe or hemorrhagic pancreatitis manifested by abdominal pain >72 hours and amylase elevation ≥2.0 x ULN.
 In case of mild pancreatitis, hold Erwinaze until the signs and symptoms subside and amylase levels return to normal.
 After resolution, Erwinaze therapy may be resumed.

-In clinical trials, 2% of patients reported glucose intolerance, which may be irreversible in some cases.
+In clinical trials, 4% of patients reported glucose intolerance, which in some cases may be irreversible.
 Monitor glucose levels at baseline and periodically during treatment.
 Administer insulin therapy as necessary in patients with hyperglycemia.

 Thrombosis and Hemorrhage